 The figure below illustrates the stub network and a default route connection.
 The Router0 is a stub router because there is only one path towards a destination network.
 Any network connected to this router would be a stub network.
-This means that local network of switch1 is a stub network and Router 1 is a stub router.
+This means that the local network of switch1 is a stub network and Router 1 is a stub router.
 So, running a routing protocol between Router0 and Rourter1 is a waste of resources.

 So, we can configure a static route between both routers.
-As you can see that Router1 has only one way to the destination network, so we can also configure the default route on Router 1 to point Router2 as the next-hop address for all other networks.
+As you can see that Router1 has only one way to the destination network, so we can also configure the default route on Router 1 to point to Router2 as the next-hop address for all other networks.
 Both IPv4 addresses and IPv6 addresses support the configuration of static routes.
 The Static routes are very useful when connecting to a specific remote network.